Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### DocumentModelAdministrationClient
 `DocumentModelAdministrationClient` provides operations for:

 - Building custom models to analyze specific fields you specify by labeling your custom documents.
 A `DocumentModel` is returned indicating the document type the model can analyze, as well as the estimated confidence for each field.
-See the [service documentation][fr-train-with-labels] for a more detailed explanation.
+See the [service documentation][fr-build-model] for a more detailed explanation.
 - Creating a composed model from a collection of existing models.
 - Managing models created in your account.
 - Listing document model operations or getting a specific model operation created within the last 24 hours.